Morgan Woodward: Military service

 Woodward was a member of the United States Army Air Force during World War II.
 He flew his first plane at the age of 16 years.
 He returned to the military during the Korean War in the now-Military Air Transport Service.

 Acting career

 Westerns

 One of Woodward's longest television roles was in 42 episodes between 1958 and 1961 on the ABC television series The Life and Legend of Wyatt Earp as the deputy/sidekick "Shotgun" Gibbs.
 Woodward made a dozen guest appearances on Wagon Train between 1958 and 1965, and many appearances in Gunsmoke, Rawhide, and Bonanza.

 In the 1966 episode "Hugh Glass Meets the Bear" of the syndicated anthology series, Death Valley Days, Woodward was cast as Thomas "Broken Hand" Fitzpatrick.
 John Alderson played Hugh Glass, who after being mauled by a bear and abandoned by Fitzpatrick, crawled 200 miles to civilization.
 Victor French portrayed Louis Baptiste, with Tris Coffin as Major Andrew Henry.

+Woodward also played on The Waltons as Boone Walton, nephew to Waltons grandfather Zeb Walton, being Zeb's eldest brother Henry's son.